The Key to Commercializing Revolutionary Gene Therapies

 CMC regulatory requirements for IND Applications

-With enthusiasm continuing to grow around these novel therapies, it is imperative to understand and assess the Chemistry, Manufacturing and Controls (CMC) factors required for manufacturing and development of commercially viable New Active Substance products.
-In 2018, the FDA published a guidance for FDA reviewers and sponsors titled, “Content and Review of Chemistry, Manufacturing and Control (CMC) Information for Human Gene Therapy Investigational New Drug Applications (INDs)” which lays out FDA’s expectations for CMC operations within gene therapy and cell therapy companies.
-DSI can provide interpretation of the FDA document and will include three main areas that are to be included in the IND for gene therapy and cell therapy products: Characterization of the manufacturing components and materials, product manufacturing procedures, and product testing.
+With enthusiasm continuing to grow around these novel therapies, it is imperative to understand and assess the Chemistry, Manufacturing and Controls (CMC) factors required for manufacturing and development of commercially viable products.
+In 2018, the FDA published a guidance for FDA reviewers and sponsors titled, “Content and Review of Chemistry, Manufacturing and Control (CMC) Information for Human Gene Therapy Investigational New Drug Applications (INDs)” which lays out FDA’s expectations for CMC operations for cell and gene therapy companies.
+DSI can provide interpretation of the FDA document and the three main areas that need to be included in the IND for these products: Characterization of the manufacturing components and materials, product manufacturing procedures, and product testing.

 Key CMC Regulatory challenges